 - Inventory discrepancies

 Be sure to consult your jurisdiction to determine the process for making disclosures as well as the time frame disclosures must be made within.
-For example, the Bureau of Cannabis Control in California requires cannabis licensee to use a notification and request form created by the Bureau when making disclosures.
+For example, the Department of Cannabis Control in California requires cannabis licensee to use a notification and request form created by the Department when making disclosures.
 It may be as simple as an email to the relevant regulatory body in other jurisdictions, however.

 Remember: the requirements at the local and state levels may be different.

 As with any component of a cannabis compliance program, an internal system must be implemented to ensure that disclosures are made.
 A key component to this internal system is the thorough training employees on the situations that trigger disclosures.
 Having employees onboard will help ensure nothing slips through the cracks.